nooneyoulleverknow/medicarefraudscreener/README.md

 4.zipcodes
 5.areacodes

+these are just csv or comma delimited files.

-Either the cpt or HCPS are owned by a mix of the AMA/ADA.
-So they are copyrighted and I could not say what they are.
-I tried to contact the AMA to allow a journalist to use it (i created my own list as fair use), but they kept wanting me to call them.
+Either the cpt or HCPS codes are owned by a mix of the AMA/ADA.
+So the set that are copyrighted has to have their descriptions blank in a public release.
+I tried to contact the AMA to allow a journalist to use a version I created for myself (fair use for me), but they kept wanting me to call them.
 I don't like telephones.
-these are just csv or comma delimited files.
+Like, just tell me who needed to buy the license, if one is needed, and how much.